meghanblyth/CV/README.md

 - Assiting in the production of events and performances
 - Communicating with parents and guardians of minors
 - Coaching of apprentices

-**Angelina Ballerina Dance Academy** (2008 to 2016)
-_CO-Director of Golden Boy Productions_

-- Co directorship of the company which held the European licence to the Angelina Ballerina Dance Academy franchise
-- Communicating with staff and team members
-- Coaching of apprentices and trainees

 <br/>